servomac/mldeploy/README.md

 Upload your scikit-learn, Keras or Tensorflow trained model and specify the features of your dataset.
 A prediction endpoint is provided to the user, exposing its machine learning model, ready to accept instances to predict.

+> :warning: **Security warning**: This project [unpickles untrusted objects](https://scikit-learn.org/stable/modules/model_persistence.html#security-maintainability-limitations), so arbitrary python code could be executed.
+Do not allow to untrusted users to upload models to your deployment.

 ## Usage

 ## Configuration